demisto/content-docs/docs/tutorial-setup-dev.md

 2. Fork the GitHub repo
 3. Clone the GitHub fork locally
 4. Run the bootstrap script
-5. Copy the HelloWorld integration
-6. Run the linter and unit tests
+5. Run the linter and unit tests

-Let's go!
+6. Create a branch
+7. Commit

+OK, let's begin.

 ### Step 1: Verify the requirements